donga0223/flusion_city/README.md

 python code/gbq_city/gbq.py --test_run
 ```

 The `--test_run` option will perform a very short test run for two reference dates and three different source settings.
 Without `--test_run`, you will submit all cases, which will result in around 100 jobs.
-So, please run the test first before submitting everything."
+So, please run the test first before submitting everything.